-TRICARE Prime and TRICARE Standard
+TRICARE Prime and TRICARE Select

-If you want to use this no out-of-pocket option with TRICARE Prime, you’ll have to choose from a list of approved or designated providers.
-(It’s similar to a civilian HMO policy, where you can see only providers who are “in network.”)
-If you live on or near a base, this usually means the local military medical facility.
+If you want to use the no out-of-pocket option with TRICARE Prime, you’ll choose from a list of approved or designated providers, similar to a civilian HMO policy, where you can see only providers who are in the plan's network.
+If you live on or near a base, this usually means going to the local military medical facility.
 You'll have somewhat limited options with this plan, especially if you or a family member has special medical needs.

 In order to use the no-copay option under Prime, you’ll need an official referral if you need to see a specialist or other preferred provider.
 So, you’ll have more paperwork and processing on Prime, but the savings may very well be worth it for your family.
 You just have to prepare yourself for a delay in care while you wait for referrals.

 If you need immediate, emergency care, you’ll have to spend a few seconds thinking about your options before you rush out the door.
 For example, TRICARE separates “emergency” and “urgent” care, and the coverage requirements are different under the plan.
 A visit to the emergency room for a life-threatening concern only warrants a post-event call to your program contractor.
 Alternatively, a visit to urgent care for a non-life-threatening but a serious issue (such as a broken ankle) does require a referral.

 For example, for an E4 and below and on active duty or in the Guard/Reserve, your deductible can be $50 per person (but no more than $100 for the whole family).
 E5 and above can expect $150 per individual (but no more than $300 for the whole family).

 Making the Right Choice For Your Family

 Both plans offer great options for active duty military personnel and their families.
 Establish your priorities for health care, and consider your long-term needs to help guide your research.
 Like any other decision regarding medical care, be sure to communicate directly with your insurance provider to get the most up-to-date information.